 Lower salaries and super

-Women are paid around 14% less than men overall3 and retire with 28% less super4.
-However, women, on average, live around four years longer5 than men and therefore usually need more savings to live off for those additional years.
+Women are paid around 14% less than men overall6 and retire with on average $70,000 less super7.
+However, women, on average, also live around four years longer8 than men and therefore usually need more savings to support them during those additional years.

-Here are some steps women can take to get financially fitter, and get on top of longer-term savings.
+Here are some steps you can take to get financially fitter and get on top of your longer-term savings.

-Six ways for women to start taking control of their finances
+Six ways to take control of your finances

 Set personal goals